cassiozen/mithryn-ttrpg/gm guide.md

 ##### Group Complications

 Not all complications belong to a single character.
-Sometimes the fallout of an event is so big, or the stain on reputation so loud, that it clings to everyone involved.
+Sometimes the fallout of an event is so significant, or the stain on reputation so loud, that it clings to everyone involved.
 In these moments, you can award a group complication — a tag that sits on every character sheet at the table.
 Some examples include:

 - Shared Guilt or Blame: The party acted together, and the world sees them as one.
 - Collective Scar: Everyone was present for a defining moment.